srnichols/CosmosDbAdventureWorks/README.md

-# CosmicWorks
+# CosmosDb-AdventureWorks data

 How to migrate a relational data model to Azure Cosmos DB, a distributed, horizontally scalable, NoSQL database.

-This repo contains a Visual Studio solution with three projects in it:
+This repo contains a Visual Studio solution with four projects in it:

+* **data-loader**: This contains an app that allows you to populate all sample data models from v1 to v4

 * **modeling-demos**: This contains the main app that shows the evolution of the data models from v1 to v4